junxit/us-congress-bills-117/bill.md

 ---
 legis-num: S. 610
-congress: 117th CONGRESS
+congress: One Hundred Seventeenth Congress of the United States of America
-session: 1st Session
+session: 1st Sess.
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 610

-That the bill from the Senate (S. 610) entitled “An Act to address behavioral health and well-being among health care professionals.”, do pass with the following
+> To address behavioral health and well-being among health care professionals.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title